How to Set Career Goals in the New Year

 6. Track your progress with regular checkpoints–and an extra pair of eyes!

 At first, a long list of SMART goals may seem more daunting than a short list of vague ones.
-Over time, though, your SMART goals and their relevant, actionable steps will help you achieve the hardest part of New Year’s resolutions: sticking to them!
+Over time, though, your SMART goals and their relevant, actionable steps will help you stick to your plan.

 As in life, consistency is key to making meaningful changes in your career.
 Be sure to revisit your list often - even when you know you haven’t made any progress - just to remember what’s there and why.
 Then, share your goals with a friend, mentor, supervisor, or anyone you know who’s invested in your success, and schedule regular checkpoints to check your progress together.
 Your shared accountability will then help you stay focused–while another person’s lived experience may guide or shape your career goals in ways you hadn’t previously thought of.